 I have always been the type of person who wants to please others.
 I’ve gotten pickier as I’ve gotten older and my circle of those I feel I need to take care of and keep happy tend to only be those I care enough about to send Christmas cards to.
 But as child, I craved attention and acceptance.
 As an adopted child, I’d had my share of being bounced around and trying to fit in with new families and it was no different with my dad’s new wife.
 I wanted her to love me and I longed for her acceptance in everything I did.

 But, she was a bit of a rebel.
 When she married my dad, she was young and fit and drove a blue Mustang.
 She read books like, “The Sugar Blues” and she jogged.
-Despite whatever she told herself to believe she was ready to settle down and “be a mom”, it was a flimsy cover-story at best.
-One Mother’s day in the early 80s I found out just how flimsy a cover it was and boy did I learn a valuable lesson.
+Despite whatever stories she concocted to convince herself that she was ready to settle down and “be a mom,” it was a flimsy cover-story at best.
+One Mother’s Day in the early 80s I found out just how flimsy a cover it was and boy did I learn a valuable lesson.

 We didn’t get an allowance growing up.
 Oh, my dad tried to stick with an allowance program once or twice, but the guilt my parents gave us when we reminded them they “owed” us money wasn’t worth it, so for all practical purposes, I never got an allowance.
 And that never changed, even when I was in high school and had to remind my parents to give me lunch money.
 After a while, I stopped and spent all my lunches in the library reading or studying so I wouldn’t have to explain to my friends why I wasn’t eating.